 Michael Barnes’ Runes: A Handbook

-If you only read one book on runes, this would be an excellent choice.
+If you read only one book on runes, this would be an excellent choice.
 Barnes lays out the basics of the field in a very readable way and provides good examples in each section.
-The book’s recent date (2012) means it is up-to-date and a very sound scholarly work.
+The book’s recent publication (2012) means it is up to date, and it is a very sound scholarly work.
 This is a great foundational work for any runic library.

 Erik Moltke’s Runes and their Origin: Denmark and Elsewhere (Translated by Peter G. Foote)

-This out-of-print classic can be hard to get a hold of, but is well-worth it.
-The book consists of two parts: one about the development of the Scandinavian runic alphabets, and one very extensive part on runic inscriptions, divided into Pre-Viking Age, Viking Age, and the Middle Ages.
+This out-of-print classic can be hard to find but worth the search.
+The book consists of two parts: one about the development of the Scandinavian runic alphabets, and one extensive part on runic inscriptions, divided into Pre-Viking Age, Viking Age, and the Middle Ages.
 This book is a must if you are especially interested in runes in Denmark.

 Terje Spurkland’s Norwegian Runes and Runic Inscriptions